 The images in the examples below use a GI Volume Depth of 8 (defaults to 0).
 This is useful when rendering volumes such as clouds for which multiple scattering has a large influence on their appearance.

 It is recommended that volume shading networks are kept as lean as possible.
-This is important for render times in the volume context because it is evaluated so often.
+This is important to render times in the volume context because it is evaluated so often.

 Density channel to read from the volume object.

 The brightness of the volume under illumination.
 This is the ratio of light that is scattered rather than absorbed, for energy conservation values in the range 0..1 must be used.

 The color of the volume under illumination.